shucknite/eagle-8-branches/maven-install.md

 a. vi settings.xml

-7. We have to encrypt nexus password and update it in 9
-a. mvn -ep admin
-8. create settings.xml file
-a. vi settings.xml

 3. The Gremlin libraries require Java 8.
 Enter the following to install Java 8 on your EC2 instance.